AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

 If you don’t have Grit, make a WIL Save.
 If you fail, step down your WIL and choose if you are knocked unconscious or the Spell fails.

-If a Spell does not list a duration it lasts as long as you concentrate on, it but you are [*deprived*](/SRD/HarmAndHealing.html#deprivation) as long as you do so.
+If a Spell does not list a duration it lasts as long as you continue to concentrate on it, but you are [*deprived*](/SRD/HarmAndHealing.html#deprivation) and cannot regain your Grit as long as you do so.

 Both hands must be involved in casting the spell.
-This includes holding wands, staffs, the Grimoire, or other related objects, but *not* weapons or similar.
+This includes holding wands, staffs, the Grimoire, or other related objects.
+You *cannot* be holding standard weapons or other objects.
 Put your sword away before casting magic!

 If casting a Spell from a scroll, the scroll is discharged afterwards and cannot be used for a full day.